macitpros/wm-silnite/README.md

 ## As of version .7.0.1:
 Adds compatibility for silnite 6, which in turn adds compatibility with Apple Silicon and macOS 12.
-Get silnite version 6 from Eclectic Light: https://eclecticlight.co/lockrattler-systhist/
+Get silnite version 6 from Eclectic Light: https://eclecticlight.co/lockrattler-systhist/ This version is NOT compatible with older versions of silnite.
+Requires silnite 6 to be installed.

 ## As of version .6.4.0: